Praise makes you feel good—

 If you're sending pages for a sample edit, please upload them below.
 You can either visit the payment page now (it opens in a new window) or a link to it will show up on the confirmation page when you send.

 In the comment field, please give the overall word count of your project, where you are in the process of writing, querying or independently publishing, and whether your goal is traditional or self-publication, a particular market, or something else.

-Please note, I am booked for full-length projects through May 2018.
-If you'd like to work in summer 2018, plan to reserve your space before May.
+Please note, I am booked for full-length projects through September 2018.
+If you'd like to work in Fall 2018, plan to reserve your space before August.

 I am accepting coaching clients on a case-by-case basis; get in touch if you'd like to know more.